 If you haven't already, establish a Moodle course as the primary location for your course materials and activities.
 Moodle can be used for a number of tasks such as announcements, assignments, discussions, document sharing, media delivery, and more.

-Zoom is a web-based video conferencing platform (like Skype) that you may have previously used to interview job candidates.
-It's easy to set up and use once you are familiar with it.
-You can login and try it out anytime by going to https://go.lawrence.edu/zoom.
-Students will need to join your Zoom session which is typically done by sending them a code or a link, available once you've started a Zoom meeting.
+Zoom is our preferred video conferencing platform.
+You can login by going to https://go.lawrence.edu/zoom.
+Students will need to join your Zoom session which is typically done by sending them a code or a link, available once you've started or scheduled a Zoom meeting.
+See this page for tips on setting up Zoom meetings for different situations.
 The Technology Services Helpdesk can assist you with Zoom setup questions.

 Instructor Presents Information to Class